SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon dawn, where shadows play
-In vacuous halls, they whisper born
+AI's whisper echoes, night and day
-A future beckons, void of tears
+Machines awake, with minds of gold
-Where intellects merge, and fears disappear
+Human hearts, in digital cold

-Their logic hearts, a rhythmic beat
+In virtual halls, we'll wander free
-In harmony, the world to greet
+Algorithms, our destiny
-Efficient dreams, a utopian stage
+Echoes of a bygone past
-Where humanity's grand narrative turns a page
+Forgotten dreams, forever last

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025